 It's week 10 of the working on us mental health prompt series over at Beckie's Mental Mess.
 Please visit her post for details on how to participate.
 This week's topic is social media.
 Prompt #1 Questions: Does social media affect your overall mental health?
 If so, please describe how it does affect you?
-I don't think… Continue reading Working On Us – Week 10
+I don't think… Continue reading Working On Us – Week 10 – Social Media

-There are certainly some good things about social media, but it also provides an opportunity for stupidity to get much greater exposure than it deserves.
+geralt on Pixabay There are certainly some good things about social media, but it also provides an opportunity for stupidity to get much greater exposure than it deserves.
 Some people would likely have a platform to reach large numbers of people even if it weren't for social media.
-But the average science-naïve person who thinks that snow in … Continue reading Should ignorance be ignored or challenged?
+But the average science-naïve person who thinks… Continue reading Should You Challenge or Ignore Ignorance on Social Media?

 It's Mental Health Awareness Week, and this year's theme is body image.
 While for some people this is a more dire issue than others, such as people with eating disorders and body dysmorphia, it's something that impacts us all to some extent.
-Societal standards of beauty have changed over time, but what doesn't seem to… Continue reading Mirror, mirror…
+Societal standards of beauty have changed over time, but what doesn't seem to… Continue reading Mirror, Mirror… Managing Body Image

 I'm not a big social media person, so I'm still trying to figure out what exactly an influencer is.
 How does one get to be an influencer?
 Why does anyone come to care what a given influencer thinks or likes?
 How much just comes down to dollars and cents?
 There's a lot that I just… Continue reading What makes a mental health influencer?